 Prior to 2010, according to MSHA, no mine had been put on that list.
-But partly in response to the 2010 Upper Big Branch explosion in West Virginia, which killed 29 miners, MSHA toughened its enforcement that year and began citing mines for POV actions.
+But partly in response to the 2010 Upper Big Branch explosion, which killed 29 miners, MHSA toughened its enforcement that year and began citing mines for POV actions.
 Since then, seven mines have been on the POV list.

 In its 2010 screening, 51 chronic violators were identified for further review among mine operators.
 But for this year's screening, that number had dropped to 12.
 The biggest reduction came in coal mines, which dropped from 42 in 2010 to six this year.

 The numbers were obtained by The Associated Press ahead of their official release on Thursday.